DataDog/hiring-engineers/answers.md

 service datadog-agent restart
 ```

-**8)** After the Agent has restarted it picked up the new config settings and tagged your host as expected.
+**8)** Once the Agent restarted it picks up the new config settings and tagged your host as expected.
 Open your Datadog [Host Map](https://app.datadoghq.eu/infrastructure/map) to validate the changes: